spoudazomen/spoudazomen.github.io/about.md

 ---
 layout: page
-title: About Spoudazomen
+title: About
-subtitle: Who we are and what we aim to do
+subtitle: Who we are and what we strive to do
 ---

-Spoudazomen (Σπουδάζωμεν) is an initiative dedicated to the learning of classical languages (Ancient Greek and Latin) and critical thinking.
+Spoudazomen (<span class="greek-text">Σπουδάζωμεν</span>) is an initiative dedicated to the learning of classical languages (Ancient Greek and Latin) and critical thinking.

 Our emphasis concerning Ancient Greek and Latin is on learning via “natural” methods (e.g., “living language” or “immersive” approaches that rely heavily on comprehensible input).
 We aim to produce and distribute resources geared toward the learning of those languages with those methods.
 (In the future, we also hope to provide tutoring and teaching with the same aim.)
 Our initiative has the bulk of both languages in view — Attic and Koine Greek, Classical and Post-Classical Latin — though its focus is skewed somewhat toward the language and idioms of the New Testament and Church Fathers.